d-plaindoux/thicket/README.md

 ### Derivation

+**keywords:** *classification, reusability, subtype*

-Class derivation can help reducing specification by copy.
-But this derivation is not meant to be used for subtyping since subtyping does not exist in the language.
-For this purpose the adapter is the preferred solution.
+Class derivation can help reducing specification based on classification.
+Such derivation is the main paradigm used for the subtyping relationship and then the substitutability principle availability.

 ````
 model Equal[a] {